acouvreur/twitch-channel-points-hackathon/README.md

 ## Development

-To develop with the frontend in hotreload
+To develop with the frontend in hot reloading mode

 - `npm install`
 - Start the frontend in hot reload `cd frontend && npm start`